Manny Victorino: Player profile

-Victorino is a 6–foot–5 slotman with the speed and skills of a small man.
-He is an impressive post-up player with a sweeping hook shot down the middle.
-He is also a dead-eye perimeter shooter and an excellent fastbreak finisher despite his size.
-Victorino ran the wings like a small forward and finished strong, usually with a powerful slam dunk.
+Victorino is a 6'5" (1.96m) player who combines his size with speed and skill.
+He’s a strong post-up player with a smooth hook shot, while also being a reliable perimeter shooter and a solid finisher on the fast break.
+Despite his size, he moves well on the wings and often finishes strong, usually with powerful slam dunks.

-The former Jose Rizal Heavy Bomber in the NCAA first caught the attention of cage buffs when he made it as alternate in the RP Youth team which took part in the 1979 World Youth Basketball championship held in Brazil.
+The former José Rizal Heavy Bomber in the NCAA first caught the attention of cage buffs when he made it as alternate in the RP Youth team which took part in the 1979 World Youth Basketball championship held in Brazil.
 He entered the PBA in 1981 and was taken by Presto Fun Drinks from their farm team in the MICAA.
 Victorino went on to hold his own at a time when all-time greats Ramon Fernandez and Abet Guidaben were lording it over in the league.
 His stock climbed phenomenally in a span of few years and was already challenging Fernandez and company for supremacy inside the paint.